soundspectrum/replicant/README.md

 Python's dynamic nature imposes significant challenges towards any Python implementation, and Replicant is no exception.
 Our approach is therefore to regard rare or uncommon language usage cases as something that would place Replicant in a compatible (but potentially lower performing) mode that offers the support necessary for the language feature being invoked.
 To choose a small representative example, certain operations (e.g. exec()) may force a dictionary of locals to be created on demand, which may not have been needed otherwise during vanilla execution due to how the code was compiled).

-Meanwhile, the LLVM ecosystem seems to becoming the de facto industry standard compiler.
+Meanwhile, the LLVM ecosystem is becoming the de facto industry-standard compiler.
 This is consistent with news events such as FreeBSD's recent deprecation of GCC in favor of LLVM/clang and the fact that Apple has used LLVM as its default compiler technology since 2010.
 As the new compiler standard, LLVM receives enterprise-level attention and support from the largest software and hardware companies, meaning that it will continue to make large strides forward in every layer of its components for years and decades to come.
 So as LLVM grows and benefits from the enterprises that make up its ecosystem, Replicant will also receive those benefits.

 Operation Overview